davidcraccer/cs50-chess-timer/README.md

 **`index.js`:**
 - `index.js` is the JavaScript file that powers the functionality of the Chess Clock app.
 - It imports various modules and functions to manage timers, user interactions, and game settings.
-- The file exports two functions, `firstTapClickHandler` and `secondTapClickHandler`, used to handle user actions during a chess game.

 **`index.html`:**
 - `index.html` is the main HTML file responsible for the user interface of the Chess Clock app.